kyma-project/cli/docs/user/gen-docs/kyma_alpha_diagnose_logs.md

       --module stringSlice      Restrict to specific module(s).
 Can be used multiple times.
 When no value is present then logs from all Kyma CR modules are gathered (default "[]")
   -o, --output string           Path to the diagnostic output file.
 If not provided the output is printed to stdout
       --since duration          Log time range (e.g., 10m, 1h, 30s) (default "0s")
-      --timeout duration        Timeout for log collection operations (default "30s") --context string          The name of the kubeconfig context to use -h, --help                    Help for the command
+      --strict                  Only display logs that conform to the structured format --timeout duration        Timeout for log collection operations (default "30s") --context string          The name of the kubeconfig context to use -h, --help                    Help for the command